 The colours of the club shall be: -

 Vests: Royal blue with green side stripe and yellow logo, or any other official Teignbridge Trotters’ top.

 All first claim members representing the Club at every competitive meeting must wear club colours.

-Each calendar year, all first claim members shall be allowed to participate in a maximum of 50% of the races organised by the club, with one of these races being the event organised by the club on behalf of the Westward Cross Country League.
+Each calendar year, all first claim members shall be allowed to participate in a maximum of two of the races organised by the club.

 7.Annual General Meeting